svnrnns/aurora-vue3/README.md

 - Ability to add custom headers and query parameters to HTTP requests.
 - Easy-to-use functions for adding and removing headers.

+### Concurrency Control:

+- Efficiently manage concurrent requests to avoid race conditions.
+- Option to limit the number of simultaneous requests.

 ### Timeouts:

 - Implement timeout options for requests to prevent long-running requests from impacting the user experience.
 - Easily add and remove timeout configurations.

-### Concurrency Control:
+### Intervals:

-- Efficiently manage concurrent requests to avoid race conditions.
-- Option to limit the number of simultaneous requests.
+- Implement an interval to repeat the same call after a given milliseconds.
+- Clearence of the interval if needed.

-### Recall Functionality:
+### Error Handling:

-- Introduces a "recall" feature allowing users to re-trigger Axios calls and update computed data.
+- Improved error handling with customized error messages and formats for a better understanding and handling.

 ## Installation